-Mix flour, yeast (or sourdough starter) and xanthan gum together in a large bowl.
+Mix flour, yeast and xanthan gum together in a large bowl.
 Add the hot water and stir with a wood spoon until a ball of shaggy dough forms and all flour is mixed in.
 Add more water if you need, 1 tablespoon at a time.
 Cover with damp towel and place in warm-ish spot.
 After 30 minutes, stir in the salt.
 Knead a few times in the bowl.
 Re-cover and let rise until double.
 You can let this sit on the counter, covered, for 12-24 hours.
 If you are going for the long rise, you can place on the counter as long as it is free from drafts.

 About an hour before baking, place the Dutch oven and lid in a 475 degree oven to heat.

 Place a large piece of parchment paper on the counter.
 Sprinkle with some flour.
 Turn the dough out and form into a flat circle about 10 inches across.
 If your dough is super sticky, sprinkle lightly with flour.
 Gather the edges and pinch together to form a ball.
 Turn the dough right side up on the parchment.

 Carefully open the Dutch oven, and lower the paper and dough into the Dutch oven.

 Use a sharp knife and make a couple slits in the dough.

 Put the lid on and place pan in the oven.
 Bake for 20 minutes with the lid on.
 Remove lid and bake 15-25 minutes until the top is golden brown and bread internal temp is close to 200 degrees.